Free SPSS Alternatives: An Overview (2026)

 • No student license required

-• Perfect for dissertations and theses
+• Suitable for dissertations and theses

 • Works on personal laptops (no lab required)